 Assassinating opponents of the National Party was developed as a tool of state policy in South Africa.
 While the African National Congress and various Black Nationalist movements had begun their struggle with nonviolent confrontation based on Gandhian principles from the 1960’s onwards, underground guerrilla cells started to target the Afrikaner establishment.
 During this period, according to Keith Gottschalk, a South African political scientist and anti-apartheid advocate: “murder became a form of national security management.”

 The use of death squads both inside and outside the security forces was sponsored and initiated by the Bureau for State Security, infamously known as BOSS, the South African Police Security Branch and the South African Defense forces.
 Thousands of anti-apartheid citizens were assassinated under the use of legalized force to suppress riots.
 The assassination units also had the authority to kill unarmed civilians, even their next of kin who might intervene by organizing a legal defense against the assassinations.

-The most notorious of the death squads was a BOSS unit known as the Z Squad whose earliest assassination occurred in the United Kingdom.
+The most notorious of the death squads was a BOSS unit known as the Z Squad whose earliest attempt at assassination occurred in the United Kingdom.
 This hit was disguised as a fatal fall from a high rise.
-Other Z Squad assassination attempts included the death of Onkgopotse Abram Tiro, a leader of the South African Students’ Organization (SASO), who was killed by a parcel bomb near Gaborone, Botswana in 1974.
+Other Z Squad assassination attempts included the death of Onkgopotse Abram Tiro, a leader of the South African Students’ Organization (SASO) who was killed by a parcel bomb near Gaborone, Botswana in 1974.